B4st/B4st.github.io/_posts/2020-04-10-one-time-pad.md

   - Encryption
 ---

-I hear about this things a lot when looking into cryptography, usually in reference to the possibility of perfect security.
-So what is a one time pad?
+I hear about this a lot when looking into cryptography, usually in reference to the possibility of perfect security.
+So what is a one-time pad?

 ## The Basic Idea